Find out what you need to do when the landlord changes during a tenancy.

 If the landlord is leaving New Zealand for more than 21 days in a row, they must appoint an agent before they leave.
 If they leave New Zealand for 21 days or less, they are not required to appoint an agent.

 The agent must be someone in New Zealand who can manage the property while the landlord is away.
-It doesn’t have to be a PMO.
+It does not need to be a PMO.

-If a landlord doesn’t appoint an agent or doesn’t give the tenant the agent’s details, this is an unlawful act.
-If this happens, the tenant can give the landlord a notice to remedy.
+If a landlord does not appoint an agent or does not give the tenant the agent’s details, this is an unlawful act.
+The tenant can give the landlord a notice to remedy.
 This gives the landlord a deadline to appoint an agent or to provide the agent’s contact details.

 Find out more information on notices to remedy on Breaches of the Act